Utility Costs and Scams

-- If your bill is unaffordable, contact your utility and discuss a payment plan.
-However, if you sign up for a payment plan, you must be able to follow it or you may incur additional charges.
+- If your bill is unaffordable, contact your utility company and discuss a payment plan.
+If you sign up for a payment plan, you must be able to follow it or you may incur additional charges.

 - If disconnecting utility services would risk the health of a resident with a serious medical condition, utility shutoff may be avoided temporarily.
 A physician’s certificate is required.